barchart/alerting-service-public/docs/content/product_overview.md

 #### Direct Access

-The Barchart Alerting Service implements a REST interface over HTTP(S).
-By using the REST interface, you can bypass this SDK entirely.
-See the [API Reference](/content/api_reference) section, which contains [OpenAPI](https://www.openapis.org/) specification.
+The Barchart Alerting Service implements a REST interface over HTTPS, allowing you to bypass this SDK entirely.
+Refer to the [API Reference](/content/api_reference), which contains [OpenAPI](https://www.openapis.org/) specification, for more information.

 #### Other